 Preserving your family’s wealth for future generations

-Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Oliva, Saks, Garcia & Curiel, LLP can help with all aspects of your estate plan, including:
+Whether you’re planning the parameters of your future medical care or establishing support for loved ones upon your death, Oliva, Saks, Garcia & Curiel, PLLC can help with all aspects of your estate plan, including:

 - Advance directives (living wills)

 - Estate tax issues

 Estate planning documents are extremely flexible and can be designed to fit your unique needs.
 Oliva, Saks, Garcia & Curiel, PLLC works closely with you to determine your goals and create precise instruments to carry out your intentions.

 You’ve worked hard for your family, so knowing that you have planned for their long-term well-being and financial security can bring you great comfort.
 We thoroughly analyze your estate and strategize the best means of transferring your assets, minimizing taxes, establishing guardianship for your children, caring for your pets, supporting personal philanthropic causes and protecting your loved ones.